Elkhorn Ranch Arizona

 Working at Elkhorn is about making our guests feel like part of our family and helping them enjoy the country horseback.
 With a small crew, every job is vital and pulling your weight is a must.
 The crew gathers in October to open the ranch -- a time for getting to know fellow crew, our family, and the ways of the ranch.
 Guests arrive in mid-November and the season continues through April with the possibility of a week or so of post-season work to help close the ranch in early May.
 Appreciation of the outdoors and rural living makes the winter here a treat -- if you need city life, we are most likely not the place for you.

-Around 18 seasonal crew work plus the Miller Family work in the office, dining room, housekeeping, kitchen, groundskeeping, maintenance, driving and barn/guiding areas.
-Here’s more information.
+Around 18 seasonal crew work plus the Miller Family work in the office, dining room, housekeeping, kitchen, grounds-keeping, maintenance, driving and barn/guiding areas.

-Office manager (1) – guest and crew hospitality and reception, phone and email communication, housekeeping oversight, purchasing, day-to-day accounting.
-FILLED
+Office manager (1) (POSITION FILLED) – guest and crew hospitality and reception, phone and email communication, housekeeping oversight, purchasing, day-to-day accounting.

-Dining room servers (1) – serve guests three meals per day, buffet and guest table set up, dishes, dining room and kitchen work area cleanng.
-FILLED
+Dining room servers (2) (POSITION FILLED) – serve guests three meals per day, buffet and guest table set up, dishes, dining room and kitchen work area cleaning.
+SEEKING FRIENDLY & CARING APPLICANTS WHO ARE WILLING TO HUSTLE

-Chef/Baker (2) – prepare three meals per day for guests and crew, maintain kitchen operations to meet health codes, team leaders for kitchen.
-FILLED
+Chef/Baker (2) – (POSITION FILLED) prepare three meals per day for guests and crew, maintain kitchen operations to meet health codes, team leaders for kitchen.

-Housekeeping (1) – daily housekeeping for 20 guest cabins and office / computer room, weekly change-over deep cleaning, guest and ranch laundry (including all cabin linens), and nightly bed turn-downs.
-FILLED
+Housekeeping (2) (POSITION FILLED) – daily housekeeping for 20 guest cabins and office / computer room, weekly change-over deep cleaning, guest and ranch laundry (including all cabin linens), and nightly bed turn-downs.
+SEEKING ORGANIZED AND DETAIL ORIENTED APPLICANTS WHO ARE WILLING TO HUSTLE AND WORK AS AN INDEPENDENT TEAM

 Already knows that you don't wear your cowboy hat and spurs at the dinner table, or is wise enough to look to the head of the table for a good example.
 You don't need to know everything when you get here - but be ready to learn fast, and make it stick.
 You do need to genuinely enjoy people, both guests and fellow crew.
 We hope you'll like the beautiful Sonoran desert country where the ranch is located -- we're not in or near the city!
 For wrangling jobs, you need real livestock and guiding experience, including ability and willingness to shoe horses -- we don't have any entry-level guiding jobs.
 Ranch life is physically demanding, with long days and at least some heavy lifting for all jobs -- be strong and ready to work!